mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Give an allied minion, "**Zeal**: Whenever this minion deals damage, draw a card".

 name:     Magnetize<br>
-text:     Pull any minion to the space in front of your General.
+text:     Pull a minion to the space in front of your General.

 name:     Roar<br>
 text:     Give an allied minion +2⚔️.